The June Bug

 日本, and others.

-passenger-carrying airplane.
-Nonetheless, the next important aviation
+up.
+The next important aviation

-milestone was not passed by the Wrights, but by the new kids on the
+milestone was passed not by the Wrights, but by the new kids on the

 aviation block, the Aerial Experiment Association.